EmilyLawlor/Vue-Simulation/README.md

 ## To Run

-The the following commannds from Vue-Simulation directory:
+Run the following commannds from Vue-Simulation directory:
   * `redis-server`
   * `Activate vitural environment: source env/bin/activate #on mac, or windows equivalent`
   * `python app.py`